dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 # Introduction

-I've been out of a contract for a while - tough market, I know - so I was looking for a personal project to brush up on my programming and system design skills, and get industry-grade experience with Scala 3.
+With some spare time on my hands, I was looking for a project to brush up on my programming and system design skills, and get experience with Scala 3.

-My initial pick was an OAuth / OpenID Connect server implementation, but after faffing about with documentation for a week or so, I started to drown in the 20-ish RFCs involved and realised this would take me around three years, bankrupt me completely and I'd probably lose my ability to communicate with humans in the meantime.
+My initial pick was an OAuth / OpenID Connect server implementation.
+After faffing about with documentation for a week, I started to drown in the 20-ish RFCs involved and realised this would take me around three years, bankrupt me completely and I'd probably lose my ability to communicate with humans in the meantime.
 For the sake of my financial stability and mental health, I needed a less ambitious goal.

-Had I continued on the path of building an authentication and authorisation provider, one of the next pieces needed would have been a communications service - at the very minimum, something capable of sending emails - for tokens, password resets, security notifications and such.
-It's an extremely common piece of infrastructure - I'd have to think really hard to come up with a system I've worked on in the past ten years that hasn't had to send email to people.
+That auth server I had abandoned would have required a communications service - at the very minimum, something capable of sending emails for tokens, password resets, security notifications and such.
+It's an extremely common and well understood piece of infrastructure, so I decided to go with that.

-In a comms service, the actual email sending is performed by some sort of SMTP-capable server.
+In a comms service, the actual email sending is performed by a SMTP-capable server.
 It's an interesting topic in itself, since hosting an SMTP server in 2025 that's actually able to deliver email to people and not get rejected or flagged as spam is a surprisingly complicated endeavour.
-So much so that we usually default to using a managed service, such as Amazon SES, SendGrid, Mailgun, etc. They do come at a non-negligible cost, which goes to tell you you'll probably have a hard time building your own.
+So much so that we usually default to using a managed service, such as Amazon SES, SendGrid, Mailgun, etc. We can try to reinvent those, but pain lies that way.

-There's a certain amount of infrastructure surrounding the actual physical email sending, and that's what we'll focus on in this light but lengthy read.
+Instead we'll focus on the application-side machinery surrounding actual email sending.

 ## Durability

-In a typical comms service, the most important goal is durability.
+In a comms service, the most important goal is durability.
 We cannot just shoot out emails into the ether and hope for the best, because that's just sloppy.
 We need to record the fact.
-When a request is made to send an emails, there should be two eventual outcomes:
+When a request is made to send an email, there should be two eventual outcomes:

-- The email does get sent, and that fact gets recorded in our system, for audit purposes and otherwise;
+- The email does get sent, and that fact gets recorded in our system, so that
+  - We can inspect and audit sent messages, and link them to our business process
+  - We know that message was sent and don't attempt to send it a second time
-- The attempt to send results in an error, and that fact gets recorded, for automated or manual retrial, audit purposes and others.
+- The attempt to send results in an error, and that fact gets recorded, so we can act on it, in a manual or automated manner

-Specifically, there should be no outcome where our system accepts a request to send a message, and that fact is forgotten - due to external system error, hardware fault or service shutdown in the midst of processing, or any other reason.
+Specifically, there should be no outcome where our system accepts a request to send a message, and that fact is forgotten - due to external system error, hardware fault, service shutdown in the midst of processing, or any other reason.

 ## The case for messaging middleware

 Not losing messages is our top priority.
-Second on the list is near-realtime processing - the recipients should receive their emails shortly after the message sending was requested, for some definition of 'shortly'.
-Specifically, this means that we can't just use batch processing - i.e. firing up a task that reads unsent messages from the database every five minutes and sends them in bulk is not adequate.
+Second on the list is near-realtime processing - a recipient should receive their email shortly after a message was scheduled, for some definition of 'shortly'.
+Specifically, this excludes a batch processing implementation.
+Firing up a task that reads unsent messages from the database every five minutes and sends them in bulk is not adequate.

-> Note these durability and near-realtime requirements are crucial for emails where we send a specific message to a specific (set of) recipient(s), and where not being able to deliver the email is deemed a system failure.
-These are often dubbed "transactional emails".
-As an example, think "Order confirmation", "Payment receipt", "Invoice", "Password reset".
-A counter-example would be a generic email to many recipients as part of marketing campaign.
-In that example, depending on the usecase, both the durability and latency requirements might be relaxed.
+> These durability and near-realtime requirements are crucial to a usecase where not being able to deliver email is deemed a system failure.
+These are often dubbed "transactional emails" - examples being "Order confirmation", "Payment receipt", "Invoice", "Password reset".
+A counter-example would be high-volume messaging to many recipients as part of marketing campaign.
+In that example, depending on the usecase, both the durability and latency requirements might be relaxed to achieve higher throughput.
 We're only discussing transactional emails in this article.

 To sum up, our usecase demands a system giving us the capability to produce and consume messages in a durable and near-realtime manner.

 A standard and tried approach to implement this usecase is to use a combination of a relational database and a message-oriented middleware such as Kafka, AWS Kinesis, RabbitMQ or such.
 Roughly, the scheme is

-- Upon receiving a request to send out a set of messages, record those in the database, with a status of "Scheduled";  publish corresponding messages to your message broker of choice; and return to the client that the request was "Accepted";
+- Upon receiving a request to send out a set of messages, record those in the database, with some initial status, e.g. "Scheduled".
+- Then, publish these to your message broker of choice; and return to the client that the request was "Accepted"
-- A consumer of that message topic / queue takes messages, attempts to send them to the SMTP-capable server of choice, and upon success
+- A consumer of that message topic / queue takes messages, attempts to send them to the SMTP-capable server of choice
+  - Upon success
-  - Updates their status in the database to "Processed"
+    - Update message status in the database to "Processed"
     - Acknowledges to the message broker the message was processed (in the case of Kafka, by committing the message's offset)
+  -  Upon error, and failing automated retrial
+    - Update message status to "Errored"
-- Upon error, automatic retrial can occur, but eventually we need to give up, record the message in the database with status "Errored", acknowledge it in the message broker and move on to the next one.
-These errored messages can then be actioned automatically or manually, either via sourcing them from the database state, or sending them to a "Dead letter queue".
+    - acknowledge message in the message broker and move on to the next one.

+The errored messages can then be actioned automatically or manually, either via sourcing them from the database state, or sending them to a "Dead letter queue".

-This approach provides at-least-once delivery semantics (which is the best we can do, since deduplication in general cannot be achieved with SMTP), and via the message broker it provides unbounded horizontal scalability - until the RDBMS or the SMTP service becomes the bottleneck.
+This approach provides at-least-once delivery semantics (which is the best we can do, since deduplication in general cannot be achieved with SMTP), and also fulfils our near-realtime requirement by virtue of using a message bus.
+Typically, by means of the message bus, it also provides unbounded horizontal scalability - until the RDBMS or the SMTP service becomes the bottleneck.

 ## The cost of messaging middleware

-Kafka and friends are great, but they come at a a cost.
-If your organisation is already utilising message middleware, the costs are already being paid, but if you're only introducing it now, you need to acknowledge these.
+Kafka and friends are great, but they come at some costs.
+If you're only introducing messaging middleware in your system now, you will need to acknowledge the costs:

-There's organisational cost: once you introduce message middleware into your architecture, you need everyone on the squad to be familiar with the technology, and at least a few people proficient in it.
+- **Organisational cost**: you need everyone on the squad to be familiar with the new technology, and at least a few people proficient in it.

-There's complexity cost, as you're introducing an additional distributed system in your stack.
+- **Complexity cost**: you're introducing an additional distributed system in your stack.
 This introduces new programming models, new libraries, new failure modes of the system, and new concerns in infrastructure provisioning and operation.

-There's the direct financial cost.
-At the time of writing, an entry-level 3-node AWS MSK cluster comes out at circa $600 per month, sans tax.
+- Direct **financial cost**: at the time of writing, an entry-level 3-node AWS MSK cluster comes out at circa $600 per month, sans tax.
 For a large enterprise this amounts to an accounting error, but for a frugal startup it is substantial, especially in the early stages of trying to make a service financially viable.

-Or maybe you're one of the few businesses that already owns their hardware, you've over-provisioned and have the spare resources, and you're willing to operate Kafka on your own, paying the operational cost.
+Or maybe you're one of the few businesses that already owns their hardware, you've over-provisioned and have the spare resources, and you're willing to operate Kafka on your own.
 This might be a good fit if you already have the expertise.

 If not - among other things, you're now in the business of operating a distributed consensus algorithm in production.
 Congratulations!
 Just a reminder that your three-node cluster (or six, if you're running Raft on dedicated nodes) that's running fine is one node failure and one network partition away from complete system outage.
 All this to say, it's not an endeavour to be taken lightly.

 ## The Cowboy's way

-If we look at the above costs and disagree with paying them, where does that leave us?
+If we assessed the above costs and disagreed with paying them, where does that leave us?
 We're already operating a relational database, so could we build messaging on top of just that?
+Certainly it's an unorthodox approach; but there's a growing "Just use Postgres" sentiment within our industry, and maybe there's reasoning behind it?

 The two major requirements we have towards our solution are durability and near-realtime delivery.
-And the former is what RDBMS are built for, so that will be no issue.
+And the former is what RDBMS are built for, so we've checked that box by construction.

-PostgreSQL has a feature called `LISTEN` / `NOTIFY`, which is essentially an asynchronous inter-process communication mechanism.
-A "producer" can send messages to a notification channel from within a given session (within a transaction or otherwise), and any "consumer" *currently* listening on that channel (again, via a database session) would have those messages broadcasted to them.
-Effectively, this is a pub-sub system; more precisely a distributed multi-producer, multi-consumer queue.
+PostgreSQL has a feature called `LISTEN` / `NOTIFY`, an asynchronous inter-process communication mechanism.
+Producers can send messages to a notification channel from within a given session (within a transaction or otherwise), and any consumer *currently* listening on that channel (again, via a database session) will have the messages broadcasted to them.
+This gives us a distributed multi-producer, multi-consumer queue.

 The catch is, this pub-sub mechanism is not persistent / durable, and therefore has no delivery guarantees whatsoever.
 It does exactly what is advertised in the documentation - broadcast notifications to whoever is listening at the time.
-There's no persistent log of messages behind that, no acknowledgement protocol such as consumer group commit offsets, no capability to replay messages, etc. Because of that, multiple failure modes come to mind immediately:
+There's no append-only log of messages behind that, no acknowledgement protocol, and no capability to replay messages.
+Because of that, multiple failure modes come to mind immediately:

 - If a message gets sent, but consumers that we intended it for are currently down, the message is lost
 - If a message gets delivered to a consumer, and the consumer crashes after receiving the message and before acting on it, the message is lost
 - If a set of messages are to be issued upon commit of a transaction, and the database server crashes after committing the transaction and before sending the messages, the messages are lost

-To sum up, our database can provide message durability (but not real-time messaging), and `LISTEN` / `NOTIFY` provides real-time, asynchronous messaging (but no durability by itself).
-Perhaps if we combined both in a smart way, that would cut it - that's our plan.
+So, our database can provide message durability (but no real-time messaging), and `LISTEN` / `NOTIFY` provides real-time, asynchronous messaging (but no durability).
+It looks like we need to combine both.

-Let's roll our own message bus!
+Let's try to do that.

 # Design goals

-Before setting out to crank out code, it's useful to contemplate what we want to build at a high level, with our specific usecase in mind - delivering transactional email.
+Before writing any code, it's useful to be explicit about what we want to build at a high level, with our stated usecase in mind.
 Here are our goals, in order of importance:

 - **At-least-once delivery.** As we pointed out, it should never be the case that the system accepts a message and that message is consequently lost.
 - **Minimise message duplication.** Exactly-once delivery is impossible in distributed systems in general, and certainly so when the downstream protocol does not allow for idempotency (which SMTP does not).
 That being said, we must make an effort to minimise duplication to the extent practically possible.
 As an example, customers generally freak out when receiving multiple payment confirmations, and that's going to be bad for business.